 [Derik Queen, Julian Reese’s reunion gives Maryland renewed hope]

-Miguel and former Terp Bruno Fernando, who is two years older than him, met as kids in their home country and grew close.
-Miguel often refers to Fernando as his cousin.
+Selton Miguel and former Terp Bruno Fernando, who is two years older than him, met as kids in their home country and grew close.
+He often refers to Fernando as his cousin.
+Fernando is the only Angolan to make the NBA and suggested that Maryland would be a good fit for Selton Miguel.

 What he can’t deny, though, is that his journey has come full circle.

-Earlier this year, Rifen and Selton started a nonprofit to support youth basketball players in Africa.
-On top of donations, the brothers use their basketball connections to link athletes with American high schools that could give scholarships.
+Earlier this year, Rifen and Selton Miguel started a nonprofit to support youth basketball players in Africa.
+On top of donations, the brothers use their basketball connections to link athletes with high schools that could give them scholarships and a pathway to America.

-Rifen said that work, not the on-court achievements, makes him most proud of Selton.
+Rifen Miguel said that work, not the on-court achievements, makes him most proud of his brother.